Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

-This is the dry season in Riviera Maya and will make for a good visit to the different cenotes in the area.
+This is the dry season in Riviera Maya, and we will make a good visit to the different cenotes in the area.

 The best time of the day to visit Cenote Dos Ojos is early in the morning.

-At around its opening time of 8 to 8:30 in the morning, you get to enjoy the site minus the group of visitors that will only be arriving by 9 onwards.
+At around its opening time of 8 to 8:30 in the morning, you get to enjoy the site minus the group of visitors that will only be arriving by nine onwards.

 Join a Tour to Cenote Dos Ojos

 1. Three Cenote Dives – Casa & Dos Ojos from Tulum

 Why settle for one when you can get three cenote dives in one go?

 Get to enjoy Casa Cenote and the two eyes that make up Dos Ojos in this fun-packed activity hosted by a prestigious dive company.

 This tour will take you diving into magnificent blue waters and exploring one cave after another.

 Before booking, make sure that you meet the following qualifications: